-This article is sponsored by Arkansas Department of Parks and Tourism.
+This article on Rogers and Bentonville AR is sponsored by Arkansas Department of Parks and Tourism.
 All opinions are my own.

 Northwest Arkansas is a blend of natural beauty, charming mountain towns and family friendly cities.
 In Rogers and Bentonville, AR, you’ll find award-winning museums, beautiful lakes, state parks and attractions everyone can enjoy.
 We recently traveled to Rogers and Bentonville, AR, to spend three fun-filled days with the kids.
 The three-day itinerary was FILLED with interesting things to do in Bentonville, and surrounding areas with the kids.
 It’s not an inclusive list, but it features some of the area’s best destinations, restaurants and sites you won’t want to miss on a trip to Northwest Arkansas.